kavonrtep/bioinformatics/shell_introduction.md

 mkdir analysis
 ls
 ~~~
 `mkdir` means "make directory".
-Since `thesis` is a relative path (i.e., doesn't
+Since `analysis` is a relative path (i.e., doesn't
-have a leading slash), the new directory is created in the current working
+have a leading slash `\`), the new directory is created in the current working
 directory:

 ---